efremover/efremoweb/content/_index.md

           date_start: '2021-01-01'
           date_end: ''
           description: |2-
               I studied the microbial and metabolic dynamics of sponges under Ocean Acidification.
 I sampled two sponge species in a CO2 vent and a control site on Ischia Island (Italy) by scuba diving and then analyzed their microbial communities via Illumina Next-Generation-Sequencing.
 After conducting a NMR-based metabolomics workflow with OPLS-DA, I correlated microbiome and metabolome data.
-During a international collaboration with the Max-Planck-Institute for Marine Microbiology in Bremen (Germany), I developed a new underwater sampling method.
+During an international collaboration with the Max-Planck-Institute for Marine Microbiology in Bremen (Germany), I developed a new underwater sampling method.
+I performed succesfully my viva examination and currently awaiting the degree.

-              Responsibilities include:
+              Responsibilities included:

               * Managing research project
               * International collaborations
               * Design of a new underwater sampling technique (patent pending)
               * Raise funding
-              * Scuba Diving for sampling and in situ experiments
+              * Scuba Diving for sampling and in situ experimentation
               * Supervising students
         - title: Biochemistry (Master of Science)
           company: Friedrich-Schiller-Universität Jena (Germany)